-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2021
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2022

-The Trustees present their Annual Report together with the financial statements and Auditor's Report of Ad Meliora Academy Trust (The Trust or the Charitable Company) for the period from 1 September 2020 to 31 August 2021.
-The Annual Report serves the purposes of both a Trustees' Report, and a Directors' Report under company law.
+The Trustees present their Annual Report together with the financial statements and Auditor's Report of Ad Meliora Academy Trust ("the Charitable Company" or "the Trust") for the year to 31 August 2022.
+The Annual Report serves the purposes of both a Trustees' Report and a Directors' Report under company law.